Best Olympic Weightlifting Shoes

 It's also a very sleek looking shoe and works well as a daily wear shoe, but don't be mistaken, it works incredibly well for all kinds of activity.
 It even has rubber wraps on the side to help with rope climbing, so that's pretty cool!

 If you need a lightweight, well-designed, versatile cross-trainer shoe that can easily be used for Olympic weightlifting, deadlifitng, or powerlifting, then the Nike Metcon 7 is a good all-around choice.

 When I first started training with Olympic weightlifting shoes after always lifting with flat shoes, I was surprised by the different feeling and new positioning that the raised heel of Olympic shoes allows for.

 There is a break in period with Olympic weightlifting shoes because they put your body into a new squat position, so be patient as you work to build the muscle memory required to perform your squat safely and correctly.

-Our #1 Recommended - Adidas Adipower Weightlifting II
+Our #1 Choice - Adidas Adipower Weightlifting II

 Adidas Adipower Weightlifting II